 X – Xer Children

-Largely the offspring of the “Latchkey Kids,” Generation X, who has purposefully given them more attention than they received as kids, but raised them to be self-sufficient, self-motivated, hard-working and resilient like their own Baby Boomer parents.
+Largely the offspring of the “Latchkey Kids,” Generation X, who has purposefully given them more attention than they received as kids, but has raised them to be self-sufficient, self-motivated, hard-working and resilient like their own Baby Boomer parents.

 Y – Y’s Proteges